fgrosse/prox/README.md

 pull request make sure that you covered your changes and additions with unit tests.

-Please keep in mind that I might not always be able to respond immediately but I usually try to react within the week ☺.
+Please keep in mind that I might not always be able to respond immediately but I usually try to react within a week or two ☺.

 [foreman]: https://github.com/ddollar/foreman
 [forego]: https://github.com/ddollar/forego